-The metacommand can appear anywhere in a program. \$DEBUG does not trigger or suppress floating-point exception handling.
+The metacommand can appear anywhere in a program.
+BUG does not trigger or suppress floating-point exception handling.
 MS-FORTRAN conforms to the proposed IEEE Standard for exception handling for the five following conditions: invalid operation, divide by zero, overflow, underflow, and precision.
-See Appendix G, "Exception Handling for 8087 Math," in the Microsoft FORTRAN User's Guide, for details.
+See the Microsoft FORTRAN Compiler User's Guide for information about exception handling on your system.